Documentation

 The root cause is that joins are directed and there's no join path that goes by join definitions in the data model from users to companies or in the opposite direction.

-In Data Graph, you can see that both users and companies are to the right of companies_to_users, meaning that there's no way to go from users to companies moving left to right or right to left:
+In Visual Model, you can see that both users and companies are to the right of companies_to_users, meaning that there's no way to go from users to companies moving left to right or right to left:

 One possible solution is to move one of two joins from the companies_to_users cube to either users or companies cube.
 Please note that it would affect the query semantics and thus the final result: